nafeu/nafeu.github.io/_posts/2018-10-19-realtime-presentation-slides-with-socketio-express-nodejs-and-javascript.md

 </html>
 ```

+Here is a quick breakdown of that code:

-Here we have a simple `textarea` where we can enter our **Markdown** and we've got a `div` with the id `submit-button` that once clicked will trigger the `sendUpdateSlideRequest(markdown)` helper function which generates a **GET** request to the endpoint `api/updateSlide`.
-It does so with the appropriately encoded data in the URL params.
+- We have a simple `textarea` where we can enter our **Markdown**
+- We've also got a `div` with the id `submit-button` that once _clicked_ will trigger the `sendUpdateSlideRequest(markdown)` helper function
+- The `sendUpdateSlideRequest(markdown)` function generates a **GET** request to the endpoint `api/updateSlide` with the appropriately encoded data in the URL params.

 Now if we open one browser window to `localhost:8000` and one to `localhost:8000/edit`, this is what we get:

 <img src="/images/realtime-slides-tut-sca-5.gif" style="width: 520px; max-width: 100%;">

-#### Functionality wise, we are close to complettion.
-Now we will add some additional features and styling for polish.
+#### Functionality wise, we are almost done!
+We just need to add some additional features and styling for polish.

-Let's add the ability to pre-load a slide deck and save submitted slides in our **edit** view.
+Let's add the ability to _pre-load_ a slide deck and retain submitted slides in our **edit** view.

 Open up **edit.html** and modify it as so: